-By American standards, the Anatolia Doner Kebab House on Sixth Street, could hardly be called upscale, but it’s posh and elegant compared to the jankety little kebab house in Banbury.
-Situated in a nondescript edifice just north of Central in the downtown area, it’s also much larger than many kebab houses in England, some of which are hardly more than roadside stands.
+By American standards, the Anatolia Turkish & Mediterranean Grill (formerly the Anatolia Doner Kebab House) could hardly be called upscale, but it’s posh and elegant compared to the jankety little kebab house in Banbury.
+After several years in a nondescript edifice on Fifth Street just north of Central in the downtown area, Anatolia nearly doubled its real estate (from 1,100 square-feet to 2,106 square feet) when it moved to Central Avenue, making it even that much larger than many kebab houses in England, some of which are hardly more than roadside stands.
 Best of all, Anatolia’s menu includes a number of Turkish delicacies more than a step above street food.
 Anatolia’s menu touts its cuisine as “what mama used to make.”

 Mama must have been one heckuva cook.
 The food at Anatolia is so good that our server declared confidently that we’d be back within a week.
 That was three days before my first return visit.
 I can’t yet state that Anatolia transports me back to England because I have yet to try Anatolia’s version of my beloved doner kebab.
 During my first two visits the specials of the day were too tempting to pass up.
 If that trend persists, it may be a while before I get to try the doner kebab.